Alaska Airlines cancels flights on certain Boeing planes through Saturday for mandatory inspections

 Alaska Airlines is canceling through Saturday all flights on Boeing 737 Max 9 planes like the one that suffered an in-flight blowout of a fuselage panel last week as it waits for new instructions from Boeing and federal officials on how to inspect the fleet.

+The development came as signs indicate some travelers might try to avoid flying on Max 9 jetliners — at least temporarily.

-The Seattle-based airline said Wednesday that it would cancel 110 to 150 flights a day while the Max 9 planes remain grounded.
-By midday, Alaska had canceled about 120 flights — one-fifth of its schedule for the day.
+Seattle-based Alaska Airlines said Wednesday that it would cancel 110 to 150 flights a day while the Max 9 planes remain grounded.
+By late afternoon, Alaska had canceled about 125 flights — one-fifth of its schedule for the day.

 ''We hope this action provides guests with a little more certainty, and we are working around the clock to reaccommodate impacted guests on other flights,'' the airline said on its website.

-United Airlines, the only other U.S. carrier that operates the Max 9, had canceled about 200 flights, but it was not clear how many were related to the Boeing plane.
+United Airlines, the only other U.S. carrier that operates the Max 9, had canceled 167 flights because of the grounding order.

-The FAA grounded all Max 9s in the United States on Saturday, the day after a panel called a door plug blew off an Alaska Airlines jet over Oregon, leaving a hole in the side of the plane.
+The Federal Aviation Administration grounded all Max 9s in the United States on Saturday, the day after a panel called a door plug blew off an Alaska Airlines jet over Oregon, leaving a hole in the side of the plane.
 The plug replaces extra doors that are used on Max 9s that are outfitted with more seats than Alaska uses.

 The pilots of flight 1282 were able to return to Portland, Oregon, and make a safe emergency landing.
 No serious injuries were reported.